AY2324S2-CS2103T-T08-1/tp/docs/UserGuide.md

 * Partial words will be matched e.g. `Clem` will match `Clementi`, `deng` will match `dengue`

 Example:
-* `cluster 3 a/Serangoon d/dengue` finds dengue clusters of at least 3 patients in the Serangoon vicinity.
+* `cluster 3 a/Serangoon d/dengue` finds dengue clusters of at least 3 in locations with the substring "Serangoon"

 ### Clearing all entries : `clear`